 - Normalize audio so your tracks play at a consistent volume.

-- Trim audio files to cut out unwanted parts or create custom clips.
+- Trim audio files to remove unwanted parts or create custom clips.

 - Boost volume levels with the built-in audio enhancer.

-- Convert speech to text, perfect for transcription needs like interviews or podcasts.
+- Convert speech to text, for example for interviews or podcasts.

-- Turn text into speech, generating natural-sounding audio files from written content.
+- Turn text into speech to create natural-sounding audio files from written content.

-Everything works online—just upload your file, choose the tool or format you need, and download the finished version.
-It's a versatile platform for anyone looking to convert, edit, and enhance audio with ease!
+Everything works online: just upload your file, choose the tool or format you need, and download the finished version.
+It is a versatile platform for anyone who wants to convert, edit, and enhance audio easily.

 Which Format Should You Choose?

-- For casual listening & small file sizes: MP3, AAC, OGG
+- For casual listening and small file sizes: MP3, AAC, OGG

-- For archiving CDs & high-quality listening: FLAC (best balance)
+- For archiving CDs and high-quality listening: FLAC (best balance)

 - For uncompromised audio, regardless of space: WAV